eventql/eventql/doc/internals/replication.md

 turn is an immutable data file containing one or more rows.

-These segment files form an abstract log structured merge tree: when rows are inserted or updated in a partition, these updates are first buffered in memory and after a threshold is reached, written out to disk as a new segment file.
+These segment files form an abstract log structured merge tree: when rows are inserted or updated in a partition, the updates are first buffered in memory and after a threshold is reached, written out to disk as a new segment file.

-So the sum of the number of rows from all segment files may be larger than the logical number of rows in the partition when updates are involved.

-The smallest unit of data that is replicated in EventQL are whole segment files.
+Now, the smallest unit of data that is replicated in EventQL are these segment files.

 Replication in EventQL is push-based, which means that a server that stores a segment file is resposible for making sure that all other servers which should store the segment file also have it.

+On a very high level the replication algorithm is thus very simple: Every time a server writes out a new segment file for a partition, it adds the segment file into a queue to be pushed out to every other server that should have it.
+On receiving a segment file, a server adds it to it's local log structured merge tree.

+If everything runs smoothly, all the EventQL replication does is to copy files in the 1-500MB range between servers.
+This is pretty much as cheap and efficient as it could get: we can easily saturate available IO and network bandwith with just using a minimal amount of CPU ressources.
+Also, the algorithm transfers only the minimal required amount (neglecting parity-based schemes) of data in the steady operation case.
+I.e each row is copied exactly N-1 times between servers where N is the replication factor.

 Durability Considerations
 -------------------------